shopware/docs/resources/references/adr/2021-11-23-add-possibility-for-plugin-to-add-a-html-file.md

 title: Add possibility for plugins to add a HTML file
 date: 2021-11-23
 area: administration
-tags: [plugin, admin, extension-api]
+tags:
+  - plugin
+  - admin
+  - extension-api
+nav:
+  title: Add possibility for plugin to add a html file
+  position: 390

 ---

 # Add possibility for plugins to add a HTML file